 The principal objective of Bramham Therapy is to provide high quality professional psychological therapies and complementary health practices to the general public, in attractive and discreet town-centre premises.

 We believe in sharing knowledge and promoting education.
-We therefore run cutting-edge professional development seminars to therapists and health practitioners in the wider community, and offer the possibility for qualified healthcare professionals, who meet our criteria, to join our team.
+We have published a vast array of information on health and psychology on the “resources” page of our website for the general public to read.
+We also run cutting-edge professional development seminars to therapists and health practitioners in the wider community, and offer the possibility for qualified healthcare professionals, who meet our criteria, to join our team.

 Our ethics and integrity are based on truthfulness and openness with our clients, therapists, seminar leaders and the public regarding the potential benefits and limitations of the various therapies and courses we offer.
 The therapies we offer are not a replacement for mainstream medicine but work alongside it.
 We do not aim to offer “cures” or “quick fixes” but we work together with our clients, over time, to facilitate self-awareness, self-responsibility, insights and conscious choices, equilibrium and the development of potential.
 We aim to promote practices that support mind and body health.
 We encourage the client/patient to fully engage and participate in this process of change, in order to take charge of their own health in the long-term.